 People interested in becoming dental hygienists must attend a dental hygiene program accredited by the Commission on Dental Accreditation (CODA).
 These courses teach important job skills and qualify students to sit for the national dental hygiene exam, which they must pass before receiving their licenses.

-Educational Programs in New Hampshire
+Dental Hygienist Schools in New Hampshire

 Most dental hygienists attend a two-year associate’s degree program at a community college or technical school prior to taking the exam.
 Students in New Hampshire can consider the following schools for their training:

 - New Hampshire Technical Institute.
 The dental hygiene program at New Hampshire Technical Institute provides students with a mix of hands-on and classroom training.
 Students will also take courses in communications, the humanities and psychology to complete the two-year program.

 - Vermont Technical College.
 Located in nearby Randolph, Vermont Technical College offers a bachelor’s and associate’s degree in dental hygiene.
 The three-year associate’s degree program matches students with a faculty advisor to assist them throughout their education and a student advisor to help them through their first year.